Campaign Season Activities

 • Supportive chapter volunteers should be mindful of the impact of their visible support in our nonpartisan lobbying.

-• Consult CCL staff and your regional director if you are uncertain about particular activities.
+• Consult CCL staff and your network director if you are uncertain about particular activities.

 • Candidates are free to talk about CCL but not claim they are endorsed by CCL.